dariuszwrzesien/DwrOpenWeather/README.md

     var_dump($forecast);
 ```
-You can get forecast from OpenWeather API using:
+You can get forecast from OpenWeather API by using:
 * getByCityName('London')
 * getByCityId('2643743')
+  List of city ID city.list.json.gz can be downloaded [here](http://bulk.openweathermap.org/sample/)
 * getByGeographicCoordinates(-0.12574, 51.50853)

 ## Configuration

-If you like you may configure library on your own.
+You may configure library on your own if you like.
 There is several variables which you can set by yourself:
 * baseUri,
 * version,